rimaoulhaj1/homepage/_talks/202410_Limitations_of_policy_gradient_methods_in_solving_the_infinite_horizon_real-time_power_flow_management_problem_in_microgrids.md

 citation: 'Oulhaj, Rima & Garambois, Pierre & Lionel, Roucoules.
 (2024).
 Limitations of policy gradient methods in solving the infinite horizon real-time power flow management problem in microgrids.'
 ---

+This repository provides implementation details of an article submited to SysDO2024 and titled "Limitations of policy gradient methods in solving the infinite-horizon real-time power flow management problem in microgrids" : [LIEN](https://github.com/rimaoulhaj1/Limitations-of-policy-gradient-methods-for-power-flow-management-in-microgrid)